 Choosing a Dust Mop for Hardwood Floors

 If you’re looking for a great dust mop for hardwood floors, there are a few things to consider.
-There are plenty of decent dust mops on the market, but in my experience a high-quality reusable dust mop has the most cleaning advantages.
+There are plenty of decent dust mops on the market, but in our experience, a high-quality reusable dust mop has the most cleaning advantages.
 A cheap dust mop may sound appealing, but it’s important to make sure you take quality into account.
-I’m not saying you have to spend a fortune, but buying the cheapest model often means you’re getting the lowest quality.
+We’re not saying you have to spend a fortune, but buying the cheapest model often means you’re getting the lowest quality.
 There are plenty of well-made dust mops available for reasonable prices, so don’t be afraid to ask around.
 Now, let’s go over the important features of a good dust mop:

 - Environmental impact